-Opening/Closing Of The Waitlist
+Opening/Closing Of The Waiting List

-A separate wait list may be created and maintained for each site or a group of sites within the PBV program.
-Opening and closing the wait list will be consistent with policies governing tenant-based vouchers (Chapter 3 of the Housing Choice Voucher Program Administrative Plan).
-If a new wait list is created, all families on the tenant-based wait list will be notified
+A separate waiting list may be created and maintained for each site or a group of sites within the PBV program.
+Opening and closing the waiting list will be consistent with policies governing tenant-based vouchers (Chapter 3 of the Housing Choice Voucher Program Administrative Plan).
+If a new waiting list is created, all families on the tenant-based waiting list will be notified